YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 **Key Ring on Disk**

 A passphrase protects the key ring on disk that contains the private key uses to encrypt the asymmetric database keys.
-YottaDB requires this passphrase either in an obfuscated form as the value of the ydb_passwd environment variable, or,if ydb_passwd is set to "" and then typed at the GTMCRYPT passphrase prompt.
+YottaDB requires this passphrase either in an obfuscated form as the value of the ydb_passwd environment variable, or,if ydb_passwd is set to "" and then typed at the GTMCRYPT passphrase prompt defined in the reference implementation of the plugin.
 YottaDB obfuscates the passphrase to prevent inadvertent disclosure, for example, in a dump of the environment that you may submit to YottaDB for product support purposes, the passphrase in the environment is obfuscated using information available to processes on the system on which the process is running, but not available on other systems.

 You can provide the passphrase of the key ring to YottaDB in one of the following four ways: